7 Differences Between Turkey and Russia

 1. Crowds and Public Transport

 Crowds are an inseparable part of big cities especially during the rush hours.
 This is never fun in Turkey.
 In Istanbul, people will do their best not to touch or hit you by accident in a crowd.
 In Russia, people are less careful and more aggressive especially in the smaller cities.
-Often times I got my feet hurt while using public transport, sometimes my were desperately dirty following incidences of being stepped on.
+Often times I got my feet hurt while using public transport, sometimes my shoes were desperately dirty following incidences of being stepped on.
 On my lucky days, I would also get pushed.
-These adventures give Russians a of unity.
+These adventures give Russians a feeling of unity.
 Russian people usually do not know their neighbours so they make up for this lack of social connection in the busses.

 1. Government service

 The government services in Turkey are faster and punishments are severe.
 Where one does not abide by the rules, you are most likely to get punished for the crime.
 Where as in Russia, when one commits an offence, you can either be punished as per the law or reach an agreement and evade the punishment.
 As a result of this, nobody really cares about the rules but about finding the right people.
 With the right people around, laws do not work.
-Of course Turkey is not corruption , but it is not as rampant as in Russia.
+Of course Turkey is not corruption free, but it is not as rampant as in Russia.

 Leave a Reply